In this Section:

 - Historical records from 5000 active and discontinued sites permit the estimation of streamflow at ungauged locations.

-The following table indicated river flows at various locations in Canada.
+The following table indicates river flows at various locations in Canada.

 |Prince Edward Island||Dunk River at Wall Road||2.55||84.7||0.212|